Arsenic trioxide (Intravenous)

 Proper use of arsenic trioxide

-A nurse or other trained health professional will give you or your child arsenic trioxide in a hospital or cancer clinic.
+A nurse or other trained health professional will give you or your child arsenic trioxide in a medical facility.
 It is given through a needle placed into one of your veins.

 Arsenic trioxide often causes nausea and vomiting.
 However, it is very important that you continue to receive the medicine, even if you have an upset stomach.
 Ask your doctor for ways to lessen these effects.

 Precautions while using arsenic trioxide

 It is very important that your doctor check you or your child's progress at regular visits to make sure that arsenic trioxide is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 You should not receive arsenic trioxide if you are pregnant.
 Using arsenic trioxide while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment with arsenic trioxide and for 6 months after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment with arsenic trioxide and for 3 months after the last dose.
 If you think you or your sexual partner have become pregnant while using the medicine, tell your doctor right away.

 Tell your doctor right away if you have chest pain or discomfort, chills, cough, difficulty with breathing, eye pain, fever, general feeling of illness, headache, sore throat, unusual tiredness or weakness, or weight gain while using arsenic trioxide.
 These may be symptoms of a serious condition called retinoic-acid-APL (RA-APL) or APL differentiation syndrome.